exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 The camera module I got came with a 160mm (175mm including camera and connector) FPC cable, and it is just enough for the above routing.
 If you purchased your camera module elsewhere and it's too short, you will have to route it to the cable anchor directly on the left.

 ### USB Cable
-All of the below methods requires you to cannibalize the provided USB cable, or if you are fancy, crimp a new cable.<br>
+All of the below methods requires you to cannibalize the provided USB cable to "harvest" the 5pin USB connector from the Driver PCB side, however if you are fancy, you can crimp a new connector, it's just they are very small.

 Personally, I am using a motion rated shield twisted pair cable, other cables may or may not work, so as with everything DIY, do so at your own risk and your mileage may vary.

 #### Umbilical